 From her instantly recognisable cardigans to wear-anywhere printed dresses, Hayley Menzies has become one of London’s best-loved independent brands.
 Her designs have been spotted on the backs of many an influencer – Jasmine Hemsley, The Fashion Bug Blog, Millie Mackintosh and Megan Ellaby are all big fans – thanks to her signature aesthetic that sits somewhere between granny chic and rock ‘n’ roll cool.

 From her days studying at London College of Fashion to her first foray into the industry – a vintage stall on the iconic Portobello Market – this city is ingrained in what Hayley does.
-So what better excuse to delve into her little black book of the best places to eat, drink and shop in the capital, and take a peak at her latest AW20 collection, whimsically called, The Drifters.
+So what better excuse to delve into her little black book of the best places to eat, drink and shop in the capital, and take a peak at her latest collection.

 My perfect day off in London would be a Friday.
 I’d start the day with a homemade green juice and yoga at Sangye Yoga School, followed by a mooch around Portobello Market hunting for cool vintage clothes and bric-a-brac.